noah-mclain/gen-text-ai/PAPERSPACE.md

 python scripts/authenticate_headless.py --credentials credentials.json
 ```

-With either option:
+With either option, you'll see the authentication process:

-1. A URL will be printed to the console.
-Copy this URL
+1. The script will generate and display an authorization URL
-2. Open the URL in a browser on your local machine (not in Paperspace)
+2. Copy this URL and open it in a browser on your local machine (not in Paperspace)
-3. Choose your Google account and grant the requested permissions
+3. Log in with your Google account and grant the requested permissions
+4. You'll receive an authorization code on the consent screen
-4. Copy the authorization code displayed and paste it back into the Paperspace console
+5. Copy this code and paste it at the prompt in your Paperspace terminal
-5. The authentication token is now saved as `token.pickle` and will be reused for future sessions
+6. The authentication token will be saved as `token.pickle` and reused for future sessions

 ## Running the Pipeline